dabonneville/feedloggr/README.md

 Feedloggr
 =========
-Genrate news from RSS/Atom feeds for your flask applications.
+Collect news from your favorite RSS/Atom feeds and show them in your flask application.
 This is the bigger brother of [simple_feedlog](https://github.com/lmas/simple_feedlog).

 Installation